Lewis-Matt/test_db/README.md

     SELECT * FROM employees;
     npager;

+### Exercise 2
+Expand the @localhost then expand employees_db

+You may need to click "Schemas..." to tell IntelliJ which databases you wish to work with on this project.

+Run describe departments; from the query window.
+Compare this to the data you see when you expand the departments table in the Database Tool Window.

+In the query window, craft a query that will show all the records in the departments table.
+You should see 9 rows returned in the view below.

+Explore the structure of each table.

+### Exercise 3

 <hr>

+# Description
 A sample database with an integrated test suite, used to test your applications and database servers

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).